How to write a business plan for your limited company – includes downloads

-So, what are the core elements of a business plan, thinking in particular about start-ups or small businesses, and what format should it take?
+So, what are the core elements of a business plan, particularly for start-ups or small businesses, and what format should it take?

 What every business plan needs